Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Introduction

 A central difficulty has been to formulate a satisfactory \emph{stability theorem} in this signed, multiparameter context.
 In one parameter, the bottleneck distance is a genuine metric and, by the isometry theorem of Lesnick, coincides with the interleaving distance \cite{Lesnick2015}.
 In contrast, natural extensions of the bottleneck construction to signed barcodes typically fail the triangle inequality, yielding only weak lower bounds on interleaving \cite{BOTNAN2024109780}.
-Related issues arise in earlier edit–distance approaches to generalized persistence diagrams; see the clarification in \cite{McClearyPatel2025Erratum} for the framework of \cite{McClearyPatel2022EditDistance}.
-Parallel work of Bubenik and Elchesen develops Wasserstein–type metrics on virtual persistence diagrams \cite{BubenikElchesen2022}, but a stability theory formulated directly at the level of $\bfP$-modules and their M\"obius–theoretic invariants has remained elusive.
+Related issues arise in earlier edit-distance approaches to generalized persistence diagrams; see the clarification in \cite{McClearyPatel2025Erratum} for the framework of \cite{McClearyPatel2022EditDistance}.
+Parallel work of Bubenik and Elchesen develops Wasserstein-type metrics on virtual persistence diagrams \cite{BubenikElchesen2022}, but a stability theory formulated directly at the level of $\bfP$-modules and their minimal projective resolutions has remained elusive.

 \textbf{Main idea.} In this paper we construct a metric stability theory that operates directly on $\bfP$-modules and their minimal projective resolutions.
-Our approach has two layers.